Student Questions and Answers

 The University must provide reasonable accommodations to students with documented disabilities.
 ASDS uses a student’s self report and may use documentation as a guideline for determining appropriate accommodations.
 While professionals may suggest possible accommodations, the University is not required to follow the professional’s recommendations.
 In addition to ensuring access for students, ASDS must also ensure that accommodations do not compromise the integrity of the class or academic standards of the University.
 Accommodations are determined by the Assistant Dean of Academics and Student Life.
 To receive accommodations

-- Schedule an appointment with the Assistant Dean of Academics and Student Life or the Assistant Director of Academic Success by calling 909-748-8108
+- Schedule an appointment with the Assistant Dean of Academics and Student Life by calling 909-748-8069

 - Provide documentation of the disability to Disability Services.
 See Documentation Guidelines.